-Original or certified/notarized copies of all university transcripts and certificates/diplomas - this must be sent by regular mail either by you or by Engineers Australia with the letter of good standing.
+Original or certified/notarized copies of all university transcripts and certificates/diplomas - this must be sent by regular mail.

 - Proof of identity (ID).
-Complete the Proof of ID Guarantor form and send it, and a copy of your govrnment issued photo ID to APEGS by mail.
-The guarantor may be either a Notary Public, an Candian P.Eng. or P.Geo or an Australian Chartered Engineer.
+Complete the Proof of Identification Form_with example.pdf and send it, and a copy of your government issued photo ID to APEGS by mail.
+The guarantor may be either a Notary Public, an Canadian P.Eng. or P.Geo or an Australian Chartered Engineer.

 - Resume of engineering work experience since completing your bachelor degree in engineering - this can be sent by regular mail or by email to firstname.lastname@example.org (along with your cover letter).

 Once you are approved as an engineer-in-training and have been granted three years of international experience credit toward professional registration, then you must submit one year of Canadian or equivalent-to-Canadian experience once you have obtained it.
 The Member-In-Training page explains the requirements a member-in-training must meet before he or she may apply as a professional member.

 If during the registration process APEGS discovers that an applicant or member may not meet the Good Character Guideline then action will be taken.

 If you have any questions concerning the application process for mutual recognition agreements, please contact the Academic Review Assistant by email at email@example.com.